 How do I see a counsellor?

 Single Session Counselling appointments are available on a bookable basis.
-To book an appointment, call 403-210-9355 or fill out this online form.
+To book an appointment, call 403-210-9355 or book online.

 How do I prepare for counselling?

 Before you meet with a counsellor, consider what you want to be different as a result of accessing counselling.
 Think about how you'll know if counselling is (or has been) helping?